dwadden/s2-notes/README.md

 Once you've got the Tampermonkey script installed and the backend server running, you should see a notes window like the one in the image above, for every article page on Semantic Scholar.
 Two caveats:

 - When you navigate to a new paper, you may need to refresh the page in order for the notes section to show up.
-I'll try to fix this, or I'd welcome a PR to do it!
-- Make sure to *save your notes*, they will not save automatically.
+- Make sure to *save your notes* by clicking the `Save` button (at the bottom left in the example above).
+Notes will not save automatically.

+More detail on these in the section on [feature additions](#feature-additions).

 ## Troubleshooting

-I can only offer "support" for Chrome on Mac.
+I can only offer support for Chrome on Mac.
+In general, if you don't see a notes section, try reloading the page.

-- If you see a text box for your notes, but it's way too small and doesn't have any Markdown formatting, it's probably because the required libraries didn't load in time.
+- If you see a text box for your notes, but it's very small and doesn't have any Markdown formatting, it's probably because the required libraries didn't load in time.
 Just refresh the page and it should work.

-Otherwise, feel free to open an issue with logs from both:
+Otherwise, feel free to open an issue, including logs from both:

 - The JavaScript console.
 - The Flask backend server.